Fiji Climate

 Fiji ocean temperature

-The ocean surrounding Fiji usually has a pleasant temperature ranging in the low 80s (around 26.6°C), so ocean activities, such as swimming, snorkeling and diving can be enjoyed year-round.
+The ocean surrounding Fiji usually has a pleasant temperature around 27°C (81°F), so ocean activities, such as swimming, snorkeling and diving can be enjoyed year-round.
 The nearshore waters are usually clearer during the drier season, when scuba divers enjoy increased visibility around the coral reefs.